 My first book focused on popular violence in later medieval northern France.
 I worked on the interconnections between different forms of violence, from tavern brawls to domestic violence to urban uprisings, and looked at legal and cultural constructions of 'deviance', and the role of emotions in provoking outbursts of brutality.

-My current research focuses on the misbehaviour of fifteenth-century students at the universities of Oxford, Paris and Heidelberg.
+I also work on the misbehaviour of fifteenth-century students at the universities of Oxford, Paris and Heidelberg.
 Drawing on criminological models, my research examines the relationship between the negative stereotypes imposed upon students by a variety of commentators and observers, and the ways in which the students negotiated those stereotypes in their actual misbehaviour.
 The source material ranges from student poems and letters, to sermons and legal material.

 Violence and conflict are obviously of great contemporary relevance, as well as essential to an understanding of the complexities of medieval society.
 Disentangling the relationships between what people did, what they said they did, and what other people said about these actions is extremely challenging, but can substantially deepen and nuance our understanding.